xyberpastoril/email-facebook-page-feed/README.md

 # Email Facebook Page Feed

 This is an experimental web project that parses a Facebook Page Feed using HtmlDomParser then sends the contents to your email.
+No Facebook Account required.
 Implemented in Laravel 9. **This is still a work in progress.**

 ### Desktop
 ![image](https://user-images.githubusercontent.com/32955000/181905812-0d154ad9-2a14-4b58-b916-873b16f586d1.png)